MeltwaterArchive/tumblr-trends-simple/README.md

 ## Running the Application

+* Make sure you have the [Tumblr data source](http://datasift.com/source/53/tumblr) activated in you DataSift account
 * Clone the repository to your machine
 * Run **npm install**, to install node packages
 * Run **node scripts/generate-csdl.js data/brands.csv** to generate the CSDL definition to **stream.csdl**.